nhennigan/URL-lookup/README.md

 ### What are some strategies you might use to update the service with new URLs?
 Updates may be as many as 5000 URLs a day with updates arriving every 10 minutes

 For this system I only created a sample database using MySQL as that is the database that I have already configured on my development environment.
 This database is also very simple with only one table with two fields.
-MySQL is known to be slower in look ups than a NoSQL server, especially as the data grows in size and the type of data being store is not uniform.
+MySQL is known to be slower in look ups than a NoSQL server, especially as the data grows in size and the type of data being stored is not uniform.
 As the databases scale, it would make sense to move to NoSQL.

-I have implemented a simple ticker [here](server.go#L46) that will read the entries.json file and add new URLs to the database or update the exsisting URL malware status if necessary.
+I have implemented a simple ticker [here](server.go#L73) that will read the entries.json file and add new URLs to the database or update the exsisting URL malware status if necessary.
 The thought process here would be that the entries.json file would be controlled by whoever is providing the info on whether a URL is safe or not for our DB.
 We could extend the server functionality to check for new json files to read in from a certain location.
 As the ticker is using a go routine, this would have to made safe with something like a sync lock.

 ### The size of the URL list could grow infinitely, how might you scale this beyond the memory capacity of the system?
 Bonus if you implement this